Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README2.md

 ### Status of this project:

-All of the mentioned project goals were accomplished successfully and currently working on application development part of this project, and research with deep learning techniques to improve performance is in progress.
+All of the mentioned project goals were accomplished successfully and currently working on application development part of this project, and research with deep learning techniques to improve performance is ***ongoing*** .

-**Advantages of Super-Resolution:**
+### Advantages of Super-Resolution:

 - It saves the storage space of images and provides high resolution images whenever needed